 Our first initiative was to enter the crowdfunding (social lending) business in September 2014.
 Crowdfunding is a mechanism for raising capital from an unspecified large number of people via the Internet.
 We believe that this method of gathering relatively small amounts of funds from a wide base has a high degree of affinity with real estate investment.
 Also, through the exchange of information between investors and ourselves or among investors themselves, we can create a good-quality social networking service (SNS) space.
 Numerous individual investors have embraced this real estate investment crowdfunding system, which we named OwnersBook, as a new platform for asset management.
-Cumulative investment through the system had topped 20,111 million yen as of December 2020.
+Cumulative investment through OwnersBook had topped 32,000 million yen as of September 2022.

 For a long time, investment and asset management in Japan have been viewed in a negative light.
 Real estate investment in particular requires large amounts of capital and has been limited in most cases to the wealthy.
 Our role is to create a new world of asset management by lowering such barriers to real estate investment.
 The effect of investment is maximized through long-term accumulation.
 We also hope to communicate through crowdfunding the appeal of real estate investment to the younger generation in their 20s and 30s and provide a forum for learning, so that people will accumulate knowledge and familiarity in investing by starting to manage assets early in their lives.